hoangnamu/crowdinScript/README.md

   }
 ]

 Second, list of strings based on Crowdin API model.
-However, this model was customized so as to prevent manally copy and paste file ID in each model
+However, this model was customized so as to prevent dancing like monkey when copy and paste file ID in each model

 Example:
 [